learn-co-curriculum/angular-what-is-a-controller-readme/README.md

 Business logic is all the logic we have to do in order to manipulate our model.
 For instance, retrieving data from an API endpoint and updating it.
 If we go back to our coffee shop example, the business logic would be the barista making our coffee.
 The end user doesn't need to have any idea how their coffee is made - all they care about is that it's made.
 Everything else is behind the scenes.

 Presentational logic is when we adapt our model to be displayed correctly in the view.
 This would be the barista adding our name to the cup as they hand us the drink.
-They don't care what the coffee is - only that it's there, and they've wrote your name on the lid.
+They don't care what the coffee is - only that it's there and that they've written your name on the lid.

 ### MVC: Fat Controller

 A fat controller deals with a lot.
-The controller will fetch all of the model data we need, and do all of the business logic/presentational logic.
+The controller will fetch all of the model data we need and do all of the business logic/presentational logic.

 ### MVVM: Thin Controllers